o3de/o3de.org/content/docs/user-guide/features/editor/camera-space.md

 ---
-description: ' Manage the camera space for viewing your entities in Amazon Lumberyard. '
+description: ' Manage the camera space for viewing your entities in Open 3D Engine. '
 title: Using the Camera Space
 ---
 # Using the Camera Space {#camera-space}